+How To Pronounce Dogecoin | Benzinga

 How To Pronounce Dogecoin

-One of the hottest cryptocurrencies in 2021 is Dogecoin (DOGE).
+Dogecoin (CRYPTO: DOGE) is one of the hottest cryptocurrencies in the world.
 The question for many investors could be whether they are pronouncing the name correctly.

 How to Pronounce Dogecoin: Despite having dog in its name and a Shiba Inu dog as the official mascot, the correct pronunciation of the Dogecoin cryptocurrency is “dohj coin” according to Dictionary.com and its co-founder Jackson Palmer.